B.R.E.A.D. stands for

 B.R.E.A.D.
 Inc. is led by President, Dorothy Lowery

-All work is volunteer and most of our food is donated.
+All work is volunteer (we have no paid staff or board) and most of our food is donated.
 We share the love of Jesus Christ to those in need, by providing food and groceries to the homeless, elderly, and low-income individuals and/or families of Gaston County.
 Income to meet our monthly rent/utilities/food transportation costs comes from generous hearts like yours who care about those in need and from our God who has never let us down.

 Please check our Facebook page at B.R.E.A.D., Inc. We would love to share our stories with you.

 Current Needs Include:Any donation of food, paper products, personal products

 A small box truck with lift gate, or cargo van.

 Someone with a truck who could drive even once a week to help us.